tusen-ai/naive-ui/demo/documentation/components/dataTable/enUS/select.md

 # Selection

-Rows can be selectable by making first column as a selectable column.
+Rows can be selectable by making first column's type as `selection`.

 ```html
 <div>You have selected {{ checkedRowKeys.length }} row{{ checkedRowKeys.length < 2 ? '': 's'}}.</div>